 The Biology program provides its students with interdisciplinary research and training opportunities in the world-class laboratories of doctoral faculty located at CUNY campuses and affiliated institutions throughout New York City.

 The program prepares doctoral candidates to become research professionals equipped to teach in university programs and for leadership positions in biotechnology and research.

-is actively forming a faculty group at the Graduate Center whose research interests focus on the phenomena of life, using methods grounded in the traditions of theoretical physics and applied mathematics.
-This founding group of Biology faculty will significantly expand research and educational opportunities for Biology PhD students (as well as CUNY PhD students from other disciplines such as Mathematics, Physics, Computer Science) interested in theory and other aspects of quantitative biology.
+Students and faculty conduct specialized research with institutions and initiatives within and outside of The Graduate Center.
+A collaboration with the Initiative in Theoretical Sciences (ITS) involves faculty who study the phenomena of life using methods grounded in the traditions of theoretical physics and applied mathematics.
+This initiative will significantly expand research and educational opportunities for Biology Ph.D. students (as well as students from disciplines such as Mathematics, Physics, and Computer Science) interested in theory and other aspects of quantitative biology.